Back to blog

 The Future of NativeBase 2.0 & 3.0

-We’re really excited to share NativeBase 3.0 with you and the rest of the community.
-We really hope that you like it and help us improve it.
-We also have plans of introducing a starter kit, NativeBase StartUp+, which are over 100+ production-ready UI screens that work on web and native platforms, which will be coming soon.
-Meanwhile, do follow us on our Discord channel and Twitter for further updates.
+We're excited sharing NativeBase 3.0 with the community.
+We hope you appreciate it and contribute improvements.
+Plans include introducing NativeBase StartUp+, featuring 100+ production-ready UI screens for web and native platforms, launching soon.
+Follow our Discord channel and Twitter for updates.